How to be a more ethical Amazon shopper during the pandemic - Local News 8

 Amazon workers at several of its warehouses have protested in recent weeks, alleging the company has mishandled its response to coronavirus.
 Some of the concerns include what workers say is pressure to work longer hours at some facilities, inadequate social distancing measures, a lack of worker screening for possible coronavirus symptoms and access to protective gear.
 Amazon is also facing an investigation from the Occupational Safety and Health Administration into its warehouse near Hazleton, Pennsylvania.

-On its website, Amazon said it has started implementing warehouse worker temperature checks, provided more protective gear, increased worker pay by $2 an hour and doubled its overtime pay.
+On its website, Amazon said it has started implementing warehouse worker temperature checks, provided more protective gear, increased worker pay by $2 an hour, doubled its overtime pay and added additional safety measures.

 “Nothing is more important than the health and safety of our teams,” an Amazon spokesperson told CNN Business on Friday.
 “To date, we’ve made over 150 significant process changes at sites around the world to ensure the health and safety of our teams.”